yousefelassal/quote-cron/README.md

 > Radiate boundless love towards the entire world…

 > Happiness does not come about only due to external circumstances; it mainly derives from inner attitudes.

+> Give whatever you are doing and whoever you are with the gift of your attention.